 Termination: Students on probation status who do not adhere to the appeal plan that he/she was given will be placed on Financial Aid Termination.
 Students who have been terminated are no longer eligible for financial aid until financial aid eligibility is regained (see regaining eligibility section below).

 REGAINING ELIGIBILITY

 Students who are placed on Termination status will be immediately ineligible for financial aid.
-In order to regain financial aid eligibility, students must meet the minimum requirements of RCC's Satisfactory Academic Progress Standards by enrolling for classes at his/her own expense.
+In order to regain 8